josephmontes/wOBAvs.xwOBA/README.md

   - The average d_wOBA for qualified pitchers is 0.007
 - The average OAA value for this group of pitchers is 7 OAA
   - league-wide OAA: 0 OAA
-  - OAA information comes from Baseball Savant's Leaderboard
+  - OAA data comes from Baseball Savant's Leaderboard
 - I believe that its worth noting here that pitchers likely have less control than batters do over the types of batted balls they encounter
   - This makes logical sense since pitchers do not bat the balls
   - Statistical evidence for this claim can be found in the d_wOBA for qualified pitchers being .007 whereas for batters its .012
     - This indicates that batters might have an easier time leveraging the types of batted balls they hit in their favor
       - If it generally favored pitchers, then the average d_wOBA for qualified pitchers would be negative or even closer to 0.00

 ### PLAYER SPOTLIGHT